Tune into our YouTube channel every Friday for The Masked Singer!

 Thurgood Marshall was the first African American Justice on the United States Supreme Court.
 Before joining the Court, he was a lawyer who fought for civil rights and equality, most famously winning the case Brown v.
 Board of Education in 1954, which ended legal segregation in public schools.
 Throughout his life, Marshall worked to make sure that all people were treated fairly under the law, leaving a lasting impact on American history.

-Here at P.S.80Q, we thrive on collaboration, creativity, and the belief that everyone’s unique strengths deserve to be recognized.
+Here at P.S.
+80Q, we thrive on collaboration, creativity, and the belief that every individual’s unique strengths deserve to be recognized and celebrated.

 Below are the key dates for families applying during the 2025-2026 school year for admission to the 2026-2027 school year.